ThalesGroup/ecoa-ldp/README.md

 # ECOA LDP: Lightweight Development Platform for the ECOA standard

-[ECOA] (European Component Oriented Architecture) is an open specification of a software framework for component-based mission system software.
+[ECOA] (European Component Oriented Architecture) is an open specification of a software framework for component-based avionics mission system software.

 ECOA allows to develop _real-time_, _embeddable_ software, in the form of simple, independent and testable _components_.